-Engineering Essentials is designed as a firstexposure experience to inspire students of all backgrounds to explore the breadth of engineeringrelated career opportunities.
+Engineering Essentials is designed as a first-exposure experience to inspire students of all backgrounds to explore the breadth of engineering-related career opportunities.
 Throughout the course, students explore global engineering challenges and sustainability goals, the impact of engineering, and the variety of career paths available to them.
 Students will understand the various disciplines within the engineering field, approach and solve problems in different ways, use a variety of industry tools, and build an engineering mindset.

-- Recommended Grade: 8 - Required Prerequisites: none
+- Recommended Grade: 8

+- Required Prerequisites: none

-• Credits: 1 semester course, 1 credit
+- Credits: 1 semester course, 1 credit

-• Counts as a directed elective or elective for all diplomas
+- Counts as a directed elective or elective for all diplomas

-PLTW INTRODUCTION TO ENGINEERING DESIGN COURSE #480201/480211 Ivy Tech DESN 101 3 credits
+PLTW INTRODUCTION TO ENGINEERING DESIGN COURSE #480201/480211

+Ivy Tech DESN 101 3 credits

-The major focus of the IED course is to expose students to design process, research and analysis, teamwork, communication methods, global and human impacts, engineering standards, and technical documentation.
+The major focus of the IED course is to expose students to design process, research and analysis, teamwork, communication methods, global and human impacts, engineering standards, technical documentation.
 IED gives students the opportunity to develop skills and understanding of course concepts through activity-, project-, and problem-based (APPB) learning.
 Using Autodesk Inventor, the industry-leading 3D design software, discover the role of an engineer in taking an idea from the design process to manufacturing or production.
 Produce an incredible, working prototype of your project with a state-of-the-art 3D printer.
 You will work on projects, activities, and problems not only of interest to you, but that have global and human impacts.
-Work in teams to design and improve products. document your solutions. and communicate them to others.
+Work in teams to design and improve document solutions. products. your communicate them to others.

 Introduction to Engineering Design is a fundamental pre-engineering course where students become familiar with the engineering design process.
-Students work both individually and in teams to design solutions to a variety of problems using industry standard sketches and current 3D design and modeling software to represent and Students apply communicate solutions. their knowledge through hands-on projects and document their work with the use of an engineering notebook.
-Students advance from completing structured activities to solving open-ended projects and problems that require them to develop planning, documentation. communication, and other professional skills.
+Students work both individually and in teams to design solutions to a variety of problems using industry standard sketches and current 3D design modeling software to represent communicate solutions.
+Students apply their knowledge through hands-on projects and document their work with the use of an engineering notebook.
+Students advance from completing structured activities to solving open-ended projects and problems that require them to develop planning, documentation, communication, and other professional skills.
 Ethical issues related to professional practice and product development are also presented.

-Projects Include: Computer 3D modeling introductory projects for the 3D printer and CNC router; sketching techniques; design a wooden 5-piece puzzle from /4" wood cubes; 3d model a toy steam train engine, team design and model a unique train car, re-engineer a product.
+Projects Include: Computer 3D modeling introductory projects for the 3D printer and CNC router; sketching techniques; design a wooden 5-piece puzzle from 3/4" wood cubes; 3d model a toy steam train engine, team design and model a unique train car, re-engineer a product.

+• Grade: 9-10

-- Grade: 9-10 - Credits: 1 credit per semester; 2 semesters - Prerequisite: None - Counts as elective or directed elective for all diplomas
+Credits: 1 credit per semester; 2 semesters

+• Prerequisite: None